-This chapter discusses the various connections you will need to make in order to use the Router.
+In this chapter you will learn about the various connections you will need to make in order to use the Router.

-When selecting the location for the Router, allow room to access the connections on the rear panel.
+When selecting the location for the Router be sure to allow room to access the connections on the rear panel.
 You will want to place the Router so that you will be able to see the LED indicators on the front panel.
-Also allow some space above the Router for ventilation to avoid problems with overheating.
+Allow some space above the Router for ventilation to avoid problems with overheating.